Improv Teambuilding

 Improv discussion

 Zen-prov! is a group class using the playfulness of improv to inspire and support personal growth.
-Through a combination of improv games, guided mindfulness exercises, and group reflection, you'll practice embracing the present moment, letting go of inhibitions, treating yourself with more kindness, and thinking more quickly on your feet.
+Through a combination of improv games, guided mindfulness exercises, and group reflection, you'll practice living more in the present moment, gaining self-confidence, working with your inner critic, and thinking more quickly on your feet.
+Zen-prov! is perfect for beginners and offers a new way for experienced students to work on their skills.

-Each class is built on a supportive community of like-minded individuals “building each other up,” creating a safe container to experiment, take risks, discover our personal habits and blocks, and become more present to ourselves and others.
+Each class is built on a supportive community of like-minded individuals “building each other up,” creating a safe container to experiment, take risks, discover our personal habits and blocks, and become more present humans.

 Who Is This Class For?